 The art of storytelling has been around since the dawn of mankind.
 Storytelling remains relevant today, and a recent effort by the Environmental Protection Agency (EPA) shows how agencies can use storytelling to showcase great projects while also teaching employees new communication strategies.

 Over the past year, Chris Reed, an environmental protection specialist in EPA’s Office of Policy, led a nationwide team that produced a set of 30 videos that highlight sustainability initiatives within the agency.
-Instead of traditional EPA reports and PowerPoint presentations, Reed inspired the office to look at storytelling to make successful employee efforts come alive.
+Instead of traditional EPA reports and PowerPoint presentation presentations, Reed inspired the office to look at storytelling to make successful employee efforts come alive.

 Turning Facts into Stories